snowflakedb/pdo_snowflake/README.rst

 Use easy logging while debugging your code
 ----------------------------------------------------------------------

 When debugging an application, increasing the log level can provide more granular information about what the application is doing.
-The Easy Logging feature simplifies debugging by letting you change the log level and the log file destination using a configuration file (default: :code:`sf_client_config.json`).
+The Easy Logging feature simplifies debugging by letting you change the log level and the log file destination using a configuration file (i.e. :code:`sf_client_config.json`).

 You typically change log levels only when debugging your application.

-This configuration file uses JSON to define the :code:`log_level` and :code:`log_path` logging parameters, as follows:
+:code:`sf_client_config.json` is a JOSN configuration file that is used to define the logging parameters: :code:`log_level` and :code:`log_path`, as follows:

    .. code-block:: none